berternie9/scribespace/README.md

 ## ScribeSpace
-ScribeSpace is a web application that functions as a reading journal for users to scribble their notes while they are reading a book.
-After users have finished the book, they can also share a comment and review about the book, which other users can then see.
+ScribeSpace is an online reading journal, where you can scribble your notes while reading a book.
+You can also share reviews about the book, which other users can then see.

 #### Getting started
-Check out my app [here](https://scribespace.onrender.com/)!
+Check out my web app [here](https://scribespace.onrender.com/)!

 [This](https://trello.com/invite/b/0VX8Lv21/ATTI6ad2deda04a0f2a04b188bd44a367d8a7AACF076/project-2-crud-app-scribespace) is my Trello Board for ScribeSpace.